 Three kind of events can be triggered:

-each phase of the flow.
-Those events are defined
+failed for each phase of the flow.
+Those events are defined here.

 A typical notification callback function will look like this: